 2. Go further away from the main trail.

-Instead of hiking on the main thoroughfare, take your hike to a far-out spot.
+Instead of hiking on the main popular trail, start your hike from a further-out trailhead.

 Most hikers will stop hiking to set up camp or sight-seeing within just the first few miles.